inurinizzati/HACKHATON_G31/README.md

 Story:

 In the eerie town of Silhouette, shrouded in a dark and mysterious past, a bone-chilling competition is about to unfold.
-Two exceptional detectives, Detective Kleo and Detective Samuel, known for their unwavering resolve and unwinding enigmatic puzzles, find themselves entangled in a harrowing quest of wits within the sinister House of Secrets.
+Two exceptional detectives, Detective Kleo and Detective Zeke, known for their unwavering resolve and unwinding enigmatic puzzles, find themselves entangled in a harrowing quest of wits within the sinister House of Secrets.

-Amelia and Samuel, drawn by their insatiable curiosity for the macabre, agree to engage in a sinister contest within the House of Secrets—a foreboding mansion whispered to be a haven for hidden treasures and unsolved mysteries steeped in the occult.
+Kleo and Zeke, drawn by their insatiable curiosity for the macabre, agree to engage in a sinister contest within the House of Secrets—a foreboding mansion whispered to be a haven for hidden treasures and unsolved mysteries steeped in the occult.

 As the moon casts an ominous glow, the players take their positions, each driven by a desperate desire to outwit the other and survive the nightmarish depths of this malevolent game.
 They enter their names into the game interface, unwittingly sealing their fate within the realm of terror.

-The first phase of the game commences as Amelia and Samuel take turns hiding five cursed artifacts within five separate rooms of the House of Secrets.
+The first phase of the game commences as Kleo and Zeke take turns hiding five cursed artifacts within five separate rooms of the House of Secrets.
 With every hidden item, they cautiously choose their hiding spots, ensuring that their selections are diabolically clever and shielded from prying eyes.

 Once the hiding phase is complete, the second phase descends—the harrowing search.
-Amelia and Samuel must now rely on their trembling senses and acute deductive prowess to unearth the items hidden by their opponent.
+Kleo and Zeke must now rely on their trembling senses and acute deductive prowess to unearth the items hidden by their opponent.
 Six rooms stand before them, each oozing with a haunting charm, but only one holds the coveted relic they seek.

 Unbeknownst to them, the House of Secrets yearns to claim their souls.
 Within the six rooms, sinister traps lie in wait, cunningly designed to confuse, and torment the hapless detectives.
 Shadows dance, whispers echo through the halls, and apparitions attempt to lure them astray.
 False trails, illusory clues, and grotesque specters conspire to lead them astray from their quarry.
-Amelia and Samuel must steel their nerves, for only the most resolute can navigate the twisted corridors and unveil the truth behind their opponent's treacherous prizes.
+Kleo and Zeke must steel their nerves, for only the most resolute can navigate the twisted corridors and unveil the truth behind their opponent's treacherous prizes.

 With every successful discovery, a chill runs down their spines, and they earn a point—a grim reminder of their progress in this nightmarish contest.
 The tension mounts with each correct guess, propelling them ever closer to the abyss of victory or damnation.
 Their minds become razor-sharp, dissecting cryptic hints, and discarding treacherous misdirection with each fateful turn.
 The air crackles with a palpable dread as they wage their battle for the highest score, struggling against the malevolent forces that seek to consume them.

-Driven by their competitive spirits, Amelia and Samuel push the boundaries of their sanity and unravel the intricate tapestry of enigmas before them.
+Driven by their competitive spirits, Kleo and Zeke push the boundaries of their sanity and unravel the intricate tapestry of enigmas before them.
 Their intuition and strategic acumen serve as shields against the encroaching darkness.
 Each room they venture into unveils a sinister fragment of the House's nefarious secrets, providing vital clues to make more informed guesses and inch closer to salvation or eternal damnation.

 As the game approaches its climax, the detectives find themselves standing on the precipice of their fate.
 With bated breath, they step into the rooms they believe imprison their opponent's forbidden treasures, desperately hoping their deductions hold true.
 The House of Secrets tightens its grip, amplifying the sense of impending doom as their destinies intertwine within its malevolent embrace.

 In the end, only one detective emerges, their victory measured by the highest score achieved through accurately deducing the locations of their opponent's accursed artifacts.
 The House of Secrets unveils its darkest secrets, etching the victor's name into the annals of Silhouette’s ominous history as a master of the macabre.

-With hearts pounding and minds haunted by the horrors they witnessed, Amelia and Samuel bid each other farewell.
+With hearts pounding and minds haunted by the horrors they witnessed, Kleo and Zeke bid each other farewell.
 Though the competition has reached its chilling climax, a lingering respect for each other's skills remains.
 They part ways, forever marked by the haunting memories of a spine-chilling game, forever changed by their encounter with the House of Secrets.

 And so, the House of Secrets stands, an eternal sentinel, forever ready to ensnare the souls of future detectives who dare to venture into its accursed halls.
 Who will be the next pair of intrepid souls to test their mettle and unravel the mysteries that dwell within its heart of darkness?
 Only the brave or the foolish will dare to find out.